aerix-nl/nota/README.md

 Which will place an `invoice.pdf` file in the working directory.

 ### Templates
 Right now full template support isn't finished.
-When developing your own template layout and logic recommend adapting the example at the moment.
+When developing your own template layout and logic I recommend adapting the example at the moment.
 Just open the template `invoice.html` in your browser and enjoy the ease of development in your web-browser of choice.